Flank/flank-dashboard/docs/18_github_actions_metrics_integration.md

     metrics_project_id: awesome_project
 ```

-So, the configuration consists of the following prperties:
+So, the configuration consists of the following properties:

 | Property name           | Type           | Description  |
 | ----------------------- |:--------------:| ----------------------------------|